GMOD/bbi-js/README.md

 * refName - a name of a chromosome in the file
 * start - a 0-based half open start coordinate
 * end - a 0-based half open end coordinate
-* opts.signal - an AbortSignal to halt processing
+* opts.signal - optional, an AbortSignal to halt processing

 returns a promise to an array of features. no concept of zoom levels is used with bigwig data

-### getFeatureStream(refName, start, end, opts)
+#### getFeatureStream(refName, start, end, opts)

-Same as above, but like the bigwig getFeatureForStream
+Similar to BigWig, returns an RxJS observable for a observable stream

-#### note about BigBed file processing
+#### how to parse BigBed results

 The BigBed line contents are returned as a raw text line e.g. {start: 0, end:100, rest: "ENST00000456328.2\t1000\t..."} where "rest" contains tab delimited text for the fields from 4 and on in the BED format.
 The rest line can be parsed by the @gmod/bed module, which is not by integrated with this module, but can be combined with it as follows